MichaelGilliam/pseudocode2.0/pseudocode.md

 10; else keep doors closed

+function to open door at

 11: Elevator arrives at passenger level

+12: Open doors

-12; passenger presses desired floor button
+13; passenger presses desired floor by using a button on the inside.

 13; if disired floor is up, then press inside up botton  (++)